nuxt-community/sentry-module/docs/content/en/configuration/options.md

 - Type: `Boolean`
 - Default: `process.env.SENTRY_DISABLED || false`
-- Sentry will not be initialised if set to `true`.
+- Sentry will not be initialized if set to `true`.

 ### disableClientSide